Spinach Mushroom & Tomato Fry Up (Paleo, GF, Whole30)

 • 1/2 teaspoon of diced lemon rind or grated lemon zest

-• 3 large handfuls of baby spinach leaves or torn English spinach leaves
+• 3 large handfuls baby spinach leaves or torn English spinach leaves

 • 1/2 teaspoon sea salt